MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-431-Energy-Efficiency-Program-Certain-Commercial-Industrial-Equipment/subpart-F-Commercial-Air-Conditioners-Heat-Pumps/subjectgroup-ECFR3d6ef8108d161bf-Test-Procedures/section-431.95.md

 (3) ANSI/AHRI Standard 340/360-2007 (AHRI 340/360-2007), “2007 Standard for Performance Rating of Commercial and Industrial Unitary Air-Conditioning and Heat Pump Equipment,” ANSI-approved October 27, 2011, and updated by addendum 1 in December 2010 and addendum 2 in June 2011; IBR approved for § 431.96; appendix A to this subpart.

-(4) ANSI/AHRI Standard 390-2003 (AHRI 390-2003), “2003 Standard for Performance Rating of Single Package Vertical Air-Conditioners and Heat Pumps,” dated 2003; IBR approved for § 431.96.
+(4) AHRI Standard 390(I-P)-2021 (“AHRI 390-2021”), *2021 Standard for Performance Rating of Single Package Vertical Air-Conditioners and Heat Pumps,* copyright 2021; (AHRI 390-2021), IBR approved for appendices G and G1 to this subpart.

 (5) AHRI Standard 920 (I-P) with Addendum 1 (“AHRI 920-2020”), “2020 Standard for Performance Rating of Direct Expansion-Dedicated Outdoor Air System Units,” copyright 2021; IBR approved for § 431.92; appendix B to this subpart.